15. 10. 2024 Fabrizio Dovesi Atlassian, Service Management

 Create ideas to centralize all your product initiatives

 Ideas are at the core of Jira Product Discovery.
-They are the units of work in Jira Product Discovery projects An idea can represent a user problem, a product feature, an opportunity, or a solution.
-Collect all your product’s ideas in Jira Product Discovery to keep them centralized in one place.
+They are the units of work in Jira Product Discovery projects.
+An idea can represent a user problem, a product feature, an opportunity, or a solution.
+You can collect all your product’s ideas in Jira Product Discovery to keep them centralized in one place.

 “Ideas” is used in JPD to describe product ideas and more.
 Product backlogs can contain ideas of different shapes and levels of granularity.
-However, it is important to agree on definitions.
+However, it’s important to agree on definitions.
 Otherwise, your product backlog will become unmanageable.

-In the JPD, you have the option to define the measure you prefer to weight ideas.
+Within the JPD you have the option to define which measure you prefer to weight ideas.
 We suggest you start by using the following three levels, which are currently in use and documented by the JPD team: boulders, rocks and pebbles.

-• Boulders represent a large investment with a potentially very big upside but also often with high uncertainty: a big new bet, a new product pillar, a large engineering project.
+• Boulders represent a large investment with a potentially very large upside, but also often with high uncertainty: a big new bet, a new product pillar, or a large engineering project

-• Rocks represent medium sized investments with less uncertainty – a new feature, new onboarding experiments, a feature redesign based on feedback.
+• Rocks represent medium-sized investments with less uncertainty – a new feature, new onboarding experiments, or a feature redesign based on feedback

-• Pebbles are small investments and are usually relatively straightforward: small UX improvements, fixing “paper cuts” – issues with the product that aren’t blockers but annoyances.
+• Pebbles are small investments and are usually relatively straightforward: small UX improvements, and fixing “paper cuts” – issues with the product that aren’t blockers but are just annoyances.

 Gather insights to collect data points supporting ideas